BansheeStudio/PokemonWildsGen3Overhaul/README.md

 If this is an issue for you then report it to the devs at https://discord.gg/bv5bPpDMY8 #report-bugs

-There are also optional texures/files that you can choose from, which include options from FR/LG as well as other optional stuff by AG1k,TheBoss42x and PlushBanshee as well as textures from older versions of this mod!
+There are also optional mods that you can choose from, which include options from FR/LG as well as other optional stuff just find the folder with ! at the start and moves it contents in the same location as the games .exe

 Main Dev - PlushBanshee
 Started this whole project